codeforprojects/kaideals/README.md

+#Kaideals
+A React/react-native app for users to check flash deals in the immediate future.
+The app is built on:

+## Front-End
+- React/React-native
+- Redux

+## Back-End
+- NodeJS

+## DB
+- Postgres / Mongodb

-# kaideals
+# Team
-Flash deals for restaurants / fast food web app
+Members of 'Code For Projects' meetup of FreeCodeCamp Auckland meeting every Tuesday.

 ## Getting started

-Before we start developing we will need to set up a few things

-### 1. terminal
-You will need to have a bash command line to run many of the developer tools we use in the project.
+### 1. Terminal( Linux/Mac OS), Cygwin ( Windows ) or any other bash CLI
-- Mac - macOS comes preInstalled with the 'Terminal' application
+- Windows -
-- windows - Please download and install Cygwin - this a bash terminal very the same as used on Mac and Linux
     - download cygwin [here](https://www.cygwin.com/) -
     - install the .exe
     - during the install process search for and add 'git' & 'make' to the packages
-- Linux -

-##### Resources for terminal
+##### Resources for Terminal

  Youtube vids
  - [For mac users (and Windows if you use Cygwin) ](https://www.youtube.com/watch?v=jDINUSK7rXE)

-### 2. docker
+### 2. Docker

 To start developing you will need to [install docker ](https://docs.docker.com/engine/installation/)

-#### 2.X docker i'snt working

-If you on cannot install docker please follow the 'No Docker' development instructions
+-'No Docker' ( Windows ) users, follow the 'No Docker' development instructions

+#### 2.A Docker-compose

+You will also need Docker Compose.
+Instructions [here ](https://docs.docker.com/compose/install/)

 ### 3. Node